calugo/calugo.github.io/content/posts/Oscillators!/index.md

 <div style = "text-align: justify">
-Known biological clocks which exhibit "similar" behaviour are cardiac cells, neurons, on a full organism scale flytraps.
-On each case the stimuli is electrical for the fomer two, and mechanical for the latter.
+Known biological clocks which exhibit "similar" behaviour are cardiac cells, neurons, and on a full organism scale venus flytraps.
+The stimulus can be electrical like in cells, mechanical as in the case of the flytrap, amongst others such as light for the case of circadian clocks or even chemical as in the case of oscillating reactions.

-The little movie shown below (which I borrowed from  <a href="https://physics.gatech.edu/user/flavio-fenton" target="_blank">Flavio Fenton's </a> old website) shows a myocyte being stimulated at a single location.
+The little movie below (borrowed from  <a href="https://physics.gatech.edu/user/flavio-fenton" target="_blank">Flavio Fenton's </a> old website) shows a myocyte being stimulated at a single location.
 The stimulus location releases calcium which then diffuses through the cell, activating more release locations sites and forming a wave.
 The stimulus is continuous, yet the behaviour of the myocyte is that of a beating cell.
 </div>

 </br>